 There are no studies of ustekinumab in pregnant women.
 Ustekinumab should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
-No teratogenic effects were observed in the developmental and reproductive toxicology studies performed in cynomolgus monkeys at doses up to 45 mg/kg ustekinumab.

 Caution should be exercised when ustekinumab is administered to a nursing woman.
 The unknown risks to the infant from gastrointestinal or systemic exposure to ustekinumab should be weighed against the known benefits of breast-feeding.

 Safety and effectiveness of ustekinumab in children have not been evaluated.

 Hepatic and renal impairment

 No pharmacokinetic data are available in patients with liver or kidney disease treated with ustekinumab.